dwarvesf/playbook/operations/mbti-type-istp.md

 * Need to be cautious of the amount of detail they provide, be able to discuss future projections, and assess hypothetical situations

 ### ISTP and Work
-At work, the ISTP will often
+At work, the ISTP will often:
 * Maintain their concentration while completing projects of interest
 * Gather and organize information in a way that makes it understandable
 * Be drawn to work with real or tangible products